 The largest Hindu population of Indonesia lives in Bali.
-Therefore, Hindu temples can be found almost everywhere, scattered throughout the island; and in some of them, it may be possible to visit and be part of the religious rituals.
+Therefore, Hindu temples can be found almost everywhere, scattered throughout the island of Gods.
+In some of them, it may be possible to visit and be part of the religious rituals.

-Pura Tirta Empul was created thousands of years ago and is located near Ubud.
-Its name means “temple of the holy spring” and it is known for the rituals of purification which the Hindus perform in its sacred waters.
-At the site there are 13 fountains, each with a different meaning or purpose, so that the faithful can choose in which one to bathe.
+Pura Tirta Empul was built thousands of years ago and is located near Ubud.
+Its name means “temple of the holy spring” and it is known for the rituals of purification that the Hindus perform in its sacred waters.
+At the site, there are 13 fountains, each with a different meaning or purpose so that the faithful can choose in which one to bathe.
 The temple is full of spirituality, so some rules are required, such as wearing appropriate clothing, including the sarong (which can be borrowed at the entrance if you do not have one).
 As a sign of respect, women should tie their hair when entering the temple.

 The Uluwatu Temple is another Hindu temple in Bali and is located high on a cliff above the waves of the Indian Ocean.
 The temple is dedicated to Dewa Rudra and is believed to protect Bali from evil sea spirits.
 Balinese culture believes that good spirits are closer to the center of the island – where Mount Agung is – and evil spirits are in the ocean.
 For this reason, the further from the water, the better, and that is why the temple in Uluwatu has an important protective function – to prevent evil spirits from entering the island.
 When you visit, be aware of the monkeys, as they may rob you of your belongings (at the entrance there is a sign asking people to keep sunglasses and other accessories in their bag, just in case).

-Other temples can be found all over the island – Pura Taman Sarawasti and Pura Lempuyang ? to name a few more.
+Other temples can be found all over the island – Pura Taman Saraswati and Pura Lempuyang – to name a few more.

-Ps: Women on their period are prohibited to enter the temples, as they are sacred areas.
+Ps: Women in their period are prohibited to enter the temples, as they are sacred areas.
 Please, respect their customs.

 Indonesia is one of the world’s largest producers and consumers of rice.
 Although you can find rice paddies all over the country, it is in Bali that the most famous ones are located, such as the Tegalalang, which is located very close to Ubud.
 Tegalalang is one of the most photographed places in Bali, and its fame can be attributed to the movie Eat, Pray, Love.